 When employees leave Enron, for any reason, at any time, they can take their vested cash balance accounts with them.
 Or leave the balance at Enron if over $5,000 until after age 70 1/2.
 Accounts will be available as soon as it is administratively feasible.

 If you have satisfied the requirements for a vested benefit at your termination of employment, you will receive details on your options within 120 days of termination.
-If you have any questions about the Cash Balance Plan, please call the Benefits Service Center at 800-332-7979, Option #2
+If you have any questions about the Cash Balance Plan, please call the Benefits Service Center at 800-332-7979, Option #2.

 Your 2001credits are prorated based on your termination date.